HAS A GLOBAL

 NOTE: In conjunction with Neurophone technology, the Malech technology is a mechanism for remote interrogations/ torture via satellite.

-DESCRIPTION: A system whereby the target’s EMF is monitored remotely and EEG results fed back to them (or others) to mimic emotional patterns; e.g. fear, anger, etc..
+DESCRIPTION: A system whereby the target’s EMF is monitored remotely and EEG results fed back to them (or others) to mimic emotional patterns; e.g. fear, anger, etc. In other words supercomputer's clone your emotions then beam them back to you to induce fear or panic to control you.

 The combined use of these technologies enables remote torture and interrogation.
 (Memories are triggered by Neurophone questioning and the brain wave analyzers deliver the answer.)
 Any nebulous arguments about U.S. national security and the need for classified research on human subjects speak for themselves.